Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

 ### Container selection

-When clicking with the right mouse button on any location of the sheet image, the sheet popup menu appears.
+When clicking with the right mouse button on any location of the sheet image, the sheet pop-up menu appears.

-This popup displays contextual information
+This pop-up displays contextual information
 -- such as the selected glyphs, inters, etc, if any -- together with the containers being pointed at.

 ![](../assets/images/containers_popup.png)

-For example, the popup above allows to access -- beside chords, inters and glyphs -- the containers related to current mouse location:
+For example, the pop-up above allows to access -- beside chords, inters and glyphs -- the containers related to current mouse location:
 * Time slot,
 * Measure,